 In addition, they will require employees to provide personal cell phone numbers.
 Managers will be asked to reach out to other managers for help if they can’t find everyone in their group.

 With so much recovery work to be done, the company is setting up avenues for employees to donate to relief efforts, to collect items for displaced co-workers, and to volunteer.
-(See related story, Lend a Helping Hand.)
+(See related article, Lend a Helping Hand.)
 Phillips is saving stories from each employee detailing how they survived the storms, helped their community’s recovery and reacted to the devastation.
 “I am not sure what we will do with the stories, if anything, but I am finding it is good for us all to write them down,” Phillips said.
-(See related story, Emotional Aftereffects.)
+(See related article, Emotional Aftereffects.)